CicutaSec/ShiroScraper-By-Lore/README.md

 ~Features~
 • Brutes SQL Server
 • Injects A Custom Login To The CNC (IF BRUTEFORCE SUCCEEDED)
-• Port scans For the CNC port (IF BRUTEFORCE SUCCEEDED)
+• Port scans For The CNC Port (IF BRUTEFORCE SUCCEEDED)